Becoming a Contractor

 - Curriculum Development

-If you are interested in becoming a CWDS contractor, please complete the online CWDS Contractor Application.
+If you are interested in becoming a CWDS IES Employee or Vendor please complete our External Employment Application Form.

 You will be asked to submit the following documents in conjunction with your application:

 - If you currently work for a County child welfare Agency or have worked for a County child welfare Agency in the last 10 years one reference must be from a staff member from the Agency.